lilinelson/Gender-and-Migration-in-the-Mexican-News-Media/README.md

 Two barplots that indicate the most frequent words that appeared in the same sentence as the keywords.

-See "Migrant Keywords Chart" and "Gendered Keywords Chart" for these barplots.
+See [Migrant Keywords Chart](https://github.com/khahnmad/Gender-and-Migration-in-the-Mexican-News-Media/blob/master/Migrant%20Keywords%20Chart.png) and [Gendered Keywords Chart](https://github.com/khahnmad/Gender-and-Migration-in-the-Mexican-News-Media/blob/master/Gendered%20Keywords%20Chart.png) for these barplots.

-## Mock Results for Hypothesis A
+## Mock Results for "Hypothesis A"

 *PACKAGES USED:*